dinane/self/README.md

 ## What you can expect from me

 ### My working time
 I generally work from 9:00-5:00 Eastern, and skew a little earlier on work-from-home days.
-I check slack and email earlier in the morning on my phone.
+I check slack earlier in the morning on my phone - but my phone does not currently have email or teams access.
 If I respond outside of your normal working hours, I don't expect you to reply.
-I log out at 5:00 every day to be with my family and will not check slack or email after that time.
+I log out at 5:00 every day to be with my family and will not check slack, teams, or email after that time.
 For emergencies you can text me.
-Feel free to send me a slack or email at any time: off-hours I will not get notified.
+Feel free to send me a slack, teams message, or email at any time: off-hours I will not get notified.
 But don't expect a response until I'm back online.

 If I am working from the office, I will prioritize in-person meetings.
 Due to the unpredictable Boston commute, I avoid scheduling meetings before 9:30 AM Eastern on in-office days.